-This festival is being organize by poor and powerful Africans/Black/African/ African American disabled artists/activists.
+This festival was organized by poor and powerful Africans/Black/African/ African American disabled artists/activists.
 All of your donations are tax-deductible.
 Drop Krip-Hop Nation an email if you have an in-kind or low cost venue!

 AMF is serving as Krip-Hop Nation’s Fiscal Sponsor for this endeavor.
 Krip-Hop Nation is an Oakland based organization whose mission is to educate the music and media industries and the general public about the talents, history, rights and marketability of Hip-Hop artists and other musicians with disabilities.
 Their main objective is to get the musical talents of hip-hop artists with disabilities into the hands of media outlets, educators, and hip-hop, disabled and race scholars, youth, journalists and hip-hop conference coordinators.